uwyo-mallet/Hybrid-Sorting-Optimization/README.md

 1. Generating the input data.

-   Generate a large amount of random data of the following categories:
+   Generate a large amount of data of the following categories:

    - Ascending
    - Descending
    - Entirely random
    - Repeated single number

-   Edit `src/data.py` to specify the threshold and generate the data with:
+   Use `src/data.py` to specify the threshold and generate the data with:

    ```
-   python src/data.py generate
+   python src/data.py generate -f -t 1_000_000,50_000_000
    ```

    This will create a `data/` directory with a subfolder for each category of data.

-   > This will take a considerable amount of time for larger input sizes.

    By default, the resulting data will be compressed.
 This has no impact other than to speedup the process moving data to and from the cluster.
+You can manually inspect the data using `zcat`.

-2. Create the `slurm.dat` file.
+2. Create the `slurm.d/` directory.

-   The `slurm.dat` contains all the parameters for the slurm batch array jobs.
-   This file cannot exceed 5000 lines or slurm will fail to initialize the batch array job.
+   The `slurm.d/` contains several files each detailing the parameters for the slurm batch array jobs.
+Each file cannot exceed 5000 lines otherwise slurm will fail to submit the job.

-   The following command generates a `slurm.dat` file which specifies the sorting methods (`qsort_c` and `std::sort`), threshold values (1 - 20), and input data (`data/`) to test.
+   The following command generates `slurm.d/` which specifies the sorting methods (`qsort_c` and `std::sort`), threshold values (1 - 20), number of times to run the same input data (20) and, input data (`data/`) to test.

    ```
-   python src/job.py -s slurm.dat -m qsort_c,std -t 1,20 data/
+   python src/job.py -s ./slurm.d/ -m qsort_c,std -t 1,20 -r 20 data/
    ```

 3. Tune job parameters and submit the jobs.

-   Once the `slurm.dat` file is created, we are ready to dispatch all the jobs.
+   Once the `slurm.d/` directory is created, we are ready to dispatch all the jobs.
    This is handled by the `run_job.sh` script.
 This script will create a `results` directory and store all the outputs in a timestamped directory.